MarcoWorms/learn.js/README.md

 In other to start getting serious and moving out of the console of our browser we should acquire some better coding tools.
 I recommned you go ahead and install:

-* [Visual Studio Code](https://code.visualstudio.com/) - A free and very powerfull code editor that works for many languages and it's easy to hop into.
+* [Visual Studio Code](https://code.visualstudio.com/) - A free and very powerful code editor that works for many languages and it's easy to hop into.

 * [Node.js + npm](https://nodejs.org/en/) - This will install both Node.js and npm in your system.
 Node.js is used to run javascript outside of your browser, npm is used to both install code from other and share yours.

 After doing that you should create a folder, open VSCode, and drag the folder into VSCode.
 This will make that folder become the project's root folder.
 Let's start by installing some package from npm that we want to use!

-Let's say we want to fetch someone's address given theyr zipcode.
+Let's say we want to fetch someone's address given their zipcode.
 Here in Brazil zipcode is called "cep" and we have npm package called "cep-promise" that gives us a neat promise-based interface to fetch our zipcode.

 1. First on your VSCode click Terminal -> New Terminal
 2. Then type `npm init` and fill up what you want but you can just spam enter